sover02/docker-factorio/README.md

 # docker-factorio

-A small, simple containered Factorio server that supports interactive and non-interactive server commands.
+A small, simple containerized Factorio server that supports interactive and non-interactive server commands.
 Suitable for local and hosted servers.
 Simple, low-configuration and highly customizable.

 ## Building the image
 ```bash